pleiszenburg/scherbelberg/README.md

 conda install -c conda-forge scherbelberg
 ```

 See [chapter on installation](https://scherbelberg.readthedocs.io/en/latest/installation.html) in `scherbelberg`'s documentation for further details.
+Also see [section on how to get started](https://scherbelberg.readthedocs.io/en/latest/gettingstarted.html) for additional steps.

 ## CLI